-Located in a quiet cul-de-sac in Aldwick, this 1930's family home has many period features and has been recently decorated.
-A viewing is highly recommended to appreciate its quiet position and versatile accommodation on offer.
+Located in a quiet cul-de-sac in Aldwick, this 1930's family home has many restored period features.
+A viewing is highly recommended to appreciate its quiet position, versatile accommodation and quality fixtures and fittings.

-Outside, the southerly facing rear garden is predominantly laid to lawn with patio area and has mature and well established borders.
-There is also a useful workshop and shed.
+Outside, the rear garden is predominantly laid to lawn with patio, tropical architectural planting, timber sheds and fishponds and has mature, well established borders.

-The property is located in the much sought-after residential area of Aldwick to the west of Bognor Regis town centre with its precinct shopping facilities and mainline railway station with connections to London/Victoria and the South Coast.
+The property is located in the much sought-after residential area of Aldwick to the west of the seaside town of Bognor Regis centre with its precinct shopping facilities and mainline railway station with connections to London/Victoria and the South Coast.
 The Aldwick beach, promenade and Marine Park Gardens are within easy walking distance.